nine7nine/android_build/README.md

 Android Build System (Cyanogenmod 13/14) + optional && Automated Key-Signing

 This repository adds optional && automated key-signing to android_build (cyanogenmod 13/14).
-Currently, cyanogenmod and many AOSP-based roms tend to be signed with publicly known keys.
-OEMs however, never sign them this way!
-So, unless someone has gone to the extra effort to sign their own builds, you are probably using one of these ROMs (like the majority found on XDA, or CM's ROMS).
-Signing is usually a manual process...
-All of the publicly available CM builds ignore this essential part of Android's security model by using these keys. ie:

-if your system apps or OTAs are signed with test keys, anyone could install a system malicious app or send a malicious OTA update and your android device would happily accept it, since it's signed with the correct keys!
-Pretty bad stuff.
-O_o ...
-I seem to remember that somewhere in Cyanogenmod's documentation that the test-keys were needed for some reason, but this is simply incorrect.
-You can resign your rom without losing any functionality and adding some additional security.
+By patching the build system, you can easily sign your own rom with your own private keys (rather than using test-keys found in the android SDK or using Cyanogenmod's release-keys or dev-keys).
+This may be advantagous for some people who are creating customized CM-based roms, do not want ot manually re-sign the rom and/or would prefer to not use someone else's keys.

-By patching the build system, you can easily sign your own rom.
-When you have generated keys AND pass the environment variable to enable key-signing, the build system will re-sign all of your rom, apps and zips and also change the build from a test-keys build to a release build.
+When you have generated your keys AND pass the environment variable to enable key-signing, the build system will re-sign all of your rom, apps and zips and aslo change the build from a test-keys build to a release build.
 The steps are simple - In bash, from your 'croot' or root directory of AOSP/CM sources;

 * $ mkdir keys
 * $ cd keys

 (You may want to look at the raw file, since github will wrap the below commands!)
 Format:

-    [command] [key type] [Country] [State/Province] [City] [ROM Name/info] [email address]
+    [command] [key type] [C=Country code] [ST=State/Province] [L=City] [O/OU/CN=Rome name] [email address]

 ../development/tools/make_key releasekey '/C=CA/ST=Ontario/L=Toronto/O=ROM/OU=ROM/CN=ROM/emailAddress=xxxxx@gmail.com'